NA NA NA NA I CAN’T HEAR YOU!

 Dr. Strangelove for the Pac-Man Generation

-Never before, or even since, has there been a more realistic portrayal of computer hacking put on the screen.
-The careful consultation that writers Lasker and Parkes did with various hackers, including Captain Crunch, shows: Lightman uses a brute-force phone number scanning technique that is a proven real-life tool of hackers, a technique that would eventually take the name of the movie to become known as wardialing.
+Never before or even since, has there been a more realistic portrayal of computer hacking put on the screen.
+The careful consultation that writers Lasker and Parkes did with various hackers, including Captain Crunch, shows: Lightman uses a brute-force phone number scanning technique that is a proven real-life tool of hackers, and its movie appearance inspires the creation of even more and better scanners in the wake of WarGames, a genre of computer hacking programs which takes the name of the movie to become known as wardialers.
+Chris Lamprecht, aka Minor Threat, is another kid influenced by the chicanery David Lightman gets up to in the movie, and in 1991 creates ToneLoc (Tone Locator), one of more popular wardialers around.
 An Internet-era cousin of the process, driving around neighborhoods in vehicles looking for unsecured wireless access points to hi-jack, becomes known as wardriving.
-This, as opposed to the typical Hollywood MO of flashy, graphically intense portrayals of hackers swooping through systems represented as garish 3D hallways, with suddenly a giant vault door slamming shut in front of them flashing “ACCESS DENIED” in a giant, blocky red font as they type furiously away on their keyboard.
-You know, like the kind of flashy graphics and swooping colorful text that they reverted to in the hacking scenes in that sequel they made of WarGames called The Deeeeeaaaaaaarrrrrrrrrrppppppppppppppppppppp —-
+These techniques are generally text-based affairs, as opposed to the typical Hollywood MO of flashy, graphically intense portrayals of hackers swooping through systems represented as garish 3D hallways, with suddenly a giant vault door slamming shut in front of them flashing “ACCESS DENIED” in a giant, blocky red font as they type furiously away on their keyboard.
+You know, like the kind of flashy graphics and swooping colorful text that they reverted to in the hacking scenes in that sequel they made of WarGames; called The Deeeeeaaaaaaarrrrrrrrrrppppppppppppppppppppp

 HOW ABOUT A NICE GAME OF CHESS?